herolab-uga/ros-network-analysis/README.md

   rosrun network_analysis network_errors.py
 ```

+### ROS Topics
+The node publishes measurements in the ROS topic: "network_analysis/network_errors" by default

+### ROS Message type
+The delay node uses the below custom message type (msgs/NetworkErrors.msg) when publishing information.

+string _iface_ #name of the wireless interface (e.g. wlan0, wlan1, etc.)

+#segment errors at (tcp) protocol level
+int64 _retransmits_
+int64 _badsegments_

+#errors in udp transmission
+int64 _udperrors_

+#system level (MAC layer) errors
+int64 _tx_retires_
+int64 _rx_dropped_

+#interface level (NIC statistics) errors
+int64 _nic_tx_errors_
+int64 _nic_rx_errors_
+int64 _nic_tx_dropped_
+int64 _nic_rx_dropped_

+### ROS Parameters
+There are two ROS parameters associated with this node.
+"INTERFACE_NAME" --> sets the device id of the network interface.
+By default it is set to "wlan0"
+"update_rate" -> sets the message publishing frequency

 ## Running all nodes together

 Use the provided ROS launch files (in XML format).
-he "client.launch" should be run at the client side where the performance is measured.
+The "Client.launch" should be run at the client side where the performance is measured.
 For instance, this would be run on a mobile robot.
-The "server.launch" should be run at a remote station to which the client is communitating its data to.
+The "Server.launch" should be run at a remote station to which the client is communitating its data to.
 For instance, this would be a command station computer from where a robot is controlled.

 on server side
 ```